Hessery/Portfolio/README.md

 ---

 # Recent Work
-Here are a few projects I've recently worked on, as well as what I did.
+Here are a few projects I've recently worked on, as well as what I did on them.
 Want to know more?
 Contact me.

 [**Wolf Pack Island**](https://apps.apple.com/app/id1453048068)
 A club penguin inspired mmo for pc/mac/android/ios.